Where students become success stories.

 Chrysalis is uniquely aligned with the local public school, Lincoln County High School (LCHS), in Eureka, Montana.
 Our courses are similarly titled to reflect the same curriculum used at LCHS; however, teachers at Chrysalis are able to use their creative planning skills to make the lessons fit the individual needs of students.

-Students are taught on campus by our certified teaching staff at our custom-built schoolhouse, but are enrolled and registered at LCHS to obtain high school credits.
+Students are taught on campus by our highly qualified teaching staff at our custom-built schoolhouse, but are enrolled and registered at LCHS to obtain high school credits.
 LCHS generates our official transcripts and high school diplomas, so if your student graduates while attending Chrysalis, her high school diploma will be awarded by LCHS.
 The public school also supplements our resources by providing textbooks, science equipment and other materials to help prepare our students for a college environment.

 Taking advantage of the unique great outdoors at Chrysalis, adventure trips and other activities provide a break from core academics and present challenges that build confidence critical to a girl’s success in the program and her future.